• HOME

 Proven track record of successful use worldwide

-Veterinarians around the world have demonstrated safe, effective use of VETMEDIN in their practices for nearly 10 years.
-VETMEDIN was first licensed for use in dogs with CHF in 1999 in Europe.4
+Veterinarians around the world have demonstrated VETMEDIN to be safe and effective for over 15 years.
+VETMEDIN was first licensed for use in dogs with CHF.2

-Since then, more than 300 million doses of VETMEDIN have been sold in the USA, Europe, Australia, New Zealand, Canada, Mexico, South Africa, and Japan.4
+Since then, more than 300 million doses of VETMEDIN have been sold in the USA, Europe, Australia, New Zealand, Canada, Mexico, South Africa, and Japan.5

-In addition to proven use by practicing veterinarians in the US and around the world, positive experiences with VETMEDIN in clinical trials have been reported in peer-reviewed journals.3,5,6
+In addition to proven use by practicing veterinarians in the US and around the world, positive experiences with VETMEDIN in clinical trials have been reported in peer-reviewed journals.3,6,7

 Important safety information